Commencement

 Shuttles

-Prior to Commencement, shuttles will run from the Eagles Nest Remote Lot, the Historic Banner Elk Elementary School Lots, and the Best Western approximately every 15 minutes from 8–10:30 a.m.
+Prior to Commencement, shuttles will run from the Avery Hall Lot, Williams Gymnasium Lot, and the Historic Banner Elementary School lots approximately every 15 minutes from 7:30–9:45 a.m.
 Signs for the shuttle service will be posted at each location.
+A shuttle will also run from Best Western at 8 a.m., 8:30 a.m., and 9 a.m.

-Following Commencement, shuttles will run approximately every 15 minutes to return guests and students to the Eagles Nest Remote Lot, the Historic Banner Elk Elementary School Lots, and the Best Western.
+Following Commencement, shuttles will run approximately every 15 minutes to return guests and students to the Avery Hall Lot, Williams Gymnasium Lot, Historic Banner Elk Elementary School lots, and Best Western.
 Return shuttle services will operate for 45 minutes following the ceremony.

 •

-• Final line up for the Commencement processional will be at 10:45 a.m. in Miller Commons.
+• Final lineup for the Commencement processional will be at 9:45 a.m. in Miller Commons.

 Commencement Parking

-Parking for faculty and staff has been designated for the following areas:
+Parking for faculty and staff has been designated to the following areas:

-Volunteers from the Alumni Board and Order of the Tower may park in the May School Lot.
-The Business Affairs Lot is reserved for emergency personnel, and handicap parking for all guests will be available in the Hayes Lot.
-Due to limited spot availablity, a valid handicap parking placard is required to park in the Hayes Lot.
+Volunteers from the Order of the Tower and event staff may park in the May School Lot.
+The Maple House Lot is reserved for emergency personnel, and handicap parking for all guests will be available in the Hayes Lot.
+Due to limited spot availability, a valid handicap parking placard is required to park in the Hayes Lot.

-NOTE: There will be NO overnight parking in the reserved lots.
-Lots will close at 10 p.m. on Friday, May 5, and will reopen for Commencement at 8 a.m. on Saturday, May 6.
+NOTE: There will be no overnight parking in the reserved lots.
+Lots will close at 10 p.m. on Friday, May 9 and reopen for Commencement at 7:30 a.m. on Saturday, May 10.
 For the safety of all in attendance there is no parking allowed on city streets or in undesignated spots.

 Caps and Gowns